 The state fee to incorporate in Delaware is a minimum of $89 which includes your Division of Corporation fees ($50), filing fee tax ($15 minimum), and the county fee ($24).
 This price is based on a corporation with 1500 shares at no par value, so the Delaware incorporation fees to file may vary depending on the number of shares you desire and their par value.

-The Company Corporation will handle all of the requirements for getting your Delaware incorporation up and running and advise you of the total cost to incorporate in Delaware based on your unique situation.
+The Company Corporation will take care of the requirements to get your Delaware incorporation up and running and advise you of the total cost to incorporate in Delaware based on your individual situation.

-There are a number of Delaware incorporation advantages that lead business owners to start their businesses in the state.
+There are a number of incorporation advantages in Delaware that lead business owners to start their businesses in the state.
 Some Delaware incorporation advantages include: